 Named the European City of Culture for 1990, Glasgow has left behind its rough and violent reputation to embrace the arts.
 One of the most appealing things to do in Glasgow is to visit a museum.
 The University of Glasgow houses some amazing art collections, including work from James McNeill Whistler and Charles Rennie Mackintosh.
 The Glasgow Science Center is another favorite among travelers, and families in particular.
 The Science Centered has four floors of exhibits, as well as an IMAX theatre.
-The Glasgow International art fair also takes place every April in 2005.
+The Glasgow International art fair also takes place every April.

 The city center in Glasgow is a quick trip from the Glasgow Airport.
 The downtown area is organized around a series of grids, and transportation through the city by bus is very convenient.
 Shopping in the theatre district is one of the most popular downtown actives.
 George Square is home to many of the city"s statues and the city chambers.
 Shopping malls and excellent restaurants surround George Square.